ES-07/docusaurus-documentation/blog/2022-10-31-sprint-goals/index.md

 ## Sprint Review

 This sprint was not one of the bests, multiple reasons why.
-However, the fact that the API Sites Management was pratically done was a great thing and the two API can already comunicate and send video to AWS.
+However, the fact that the API Sites Management was practically done was a great thing and the two API can already communicate and send video to AWS.

 Story Points Delivered: 0